Installation

 npx basecoat-cli add dialog

-You will be asked to confirm the template engine and destination directory for the Javascript and macros.
+You will be asked to confirm the template engine and destination directory for the JavaScript and macros.

 Use Nunjucks or Jinja macros

-For more complex components, you can use Nunjucks or Jinja macros to help you generate the HTML and Javascript code.
+For more complex components, you can use Nunjucks or Jinja macros to help you generate the HTML and JavaScript code.

 To install them, either copy them directly from the GitHub repository or use the CLI to do the work for you.

-For example, here's how you could use the select() macro to generate the HTML and Javascript code for a Select component:
+For example, here's how you could use the select() macro to generate the HTML and JavaScript code for a Select component:

 {% call select() %}